 Contractor: Read-Parker Construction Company

 Description: The building faces southwest and is a two story buff colored brick and stone structure.
 The square shaped building is located on landscaped grounds of the Court House Square in the center of Inverness.
-The southwest front has a high portico with two high columns rising to a wide header, There are similar portico on the sides of the building.
+The southwest front has a high portico with two high columns rising to a wide header.
+There are similar portico on the sides of the building.
 On the center of the roof is a black colored octagonal cupola with clock and green colored dome with lantern.
 The hipped roof has clay tiles.
 In the interior, the hallways intersect in the center of the building where the Great Seal of Florida is set into the terrazzo floor.
 The halls have marble wainscoting with luan paneling above.
 Turned marble stairways are located at the south and north entrances.
 The courtroom is located in the center of the second story and has a high ceiling.
 The courthouse was renovated in 1992 to 2000.

 County Courthouse – Inverness